-I suspect that you have most, if not all, of the ingredients for this delicious casserole on hand.
+I suspect you have most, if not all, of the ingredients for this delicious casserole.

 Tater Tots: Who doesn’t love tater tots made from grated potatoes with a crunchy coating on the little cylinders?

 Sausage: I like to use hot or spicy sausage, but you can use whatever type of bulk breakfast sausage you desire.

 Veggies: To add flavor to this casserole, I used onions, red bell pepper, jalapeño peppers, and garlic sautéed in some butter.
 The red bell pepper was more for color than anything else.
 Therefore, you could use green bell pepper if that’s what you have on hand.

 Cheese: I like to use both extra sharp cheddar cheese in the casserole for its flavor and Colby Jack cheese on top for contrast.
 However, you could use just cheddar cheese or mix and match different cheeses.

 The Custard: The custard made with eggs, milk, half and half seasoned with salt and pepper, holds the casserole together.